-If you were born in California, the county may be able to get your birth record.
+If your child was born in California, your county office may be able to get a birth record.
 (A birth record is proof of citizenship.)

-Fill out a Request for California Birth Record to ask the county to request your birth record.
+Fill out a Request for California Birth Record form.
 Then, mail or take this form to your local social services office.
 If a birth record cannot be found, you will need to provide another proof of citizenship.
-See page 3 for list of acceptable documents.
+See page 2 for list of acceptable documents.

-Ask your county about getting proof of citizenship if you were not born in California.
-Contact the county to see if they have found a birth record match for you before you pay for a birth certificate.
+Ask your county about getting proof of citizenship if your child was not born in California.
+Contact the county to see if they have found a birth record match for your child before you pay for a birth certificate.